tushar-sharma/tushar-sharma.github.io/_posts/2015-12-26-arch-linux.md

     # grub-mkconfig -o /boot/grub/grub.cfg

+**Note**: If you are dual booting on efi system, installing grub would be slightly different.
+You could follow this [blog](https://github.com/pandeiro/arch-on-air)

 Now you could easily reboot your system.
 However it's advised that you follow the last step to make it more usable.